roman-milk/roman-milk.github.io/a-tale-noir.md

+===

- ****** A Tale Noir ****** bysubslutjenna© Turning her head she saw the entire other side of the lab was a bank of monitors.
+Turning her head she saw the entire other side of the lab was a bank of monitors.
 All of them showing her naked helpless body from several different angles.
 With a whimper, she thought she was completely screwed.
 At long last she began to wonder who her captors were.
 Aliens, pirates, or some unknown threat to Mankind were the first things to cross her mind.

  Then, the doors to the lab slid open on a track, and Hugo entered.
 His squat dwarf frame muscular and his face evilly low browed.
 Pushing a cart covered with a tarpulin.
 As she watched him Rachel trembled.